GeorgeLyon/Opaque/Readme.md

 While Opaque defines the methodology of authentication, it does not specify the specific cryptographic primitives to use.
 This implementation aims to provide a reasonable set of primitives to use, and configuration is not currently a non-goal.

+### Multiplicative Blinding versus Exponential Blinding

+In the academic paper, the password is protected using _exponential blinding_, while the internet draft suggests _multiplicative blinding_.
+For this implementation, we use exponential blinding because it results in a simpler API, which doesn't require the `v=g^k` term in the draft proposal.
+This may end up being slightly more computationally expensive, but this cost pales in comparison with even the simplest key derivation function.

 ### Cyclic Group of Prime Order: `secp256r1`

 [Elliptic curves](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) are very highly regarded cryptographic primitives. `secp256r1` is a cousin to `secp256k1` but with ostensibly random parameters (hence `r` instead of `k`).
 It is impossible to prove that the parameters were, in fact, [randomly and not nefariously chosen](https://crypto.stackexchange.com/questions/18965/is-secp256r1-more-secure-than-secp256k1) but there seems to be enough evidence that `secp256r1` is robust, at least for our purposes.
 The Koblitz curve, `secp256k1`, was also a contender but the parameters were chosen in the interest of efficiency, which doesn't really matter for our use case since we also want to use a fairly robust KDF.
 Also, the surfeit of financial interest in Bitcoin, which utilizes `secp256k1` has given rise to specialized hardware for executing cryptographic operations on this curve.
 As a result, a user (who doesn't have specialized hardware) is at a disadvantage against an attacker (who may have specialized hardware).

+**UPDATE:** Cloudflare's [League of Entropy](https://www.cloudflare.com/leagueofentropy/) now provides an interesting source of randomness, and may be a good candidate for generating verifiably random elliptic curves.

 ### Hash Function: `SHA-3`